 Event format

-The event will begin with a presentation of the report’s key insights and scenarios: Aid on Many Paths, Pathwork Solidarities, Empires of Aid and Age of Fortress.
-A panel of local humanitarian leaders will share their thoughts on what these futures mean for the aid system.
+The event will begin with welcome remarks from Deakin University Professor Simon Tormey, Executive Dean, Arts and Education.
+Then, guests will enjoy a presentation of the report’s key insights and scenarios: Aid on Many Paths, Pathwork Solidarities, Empires of Aid and Age of Fortress by CHL Research Fellow Dr Katie McIntyre.
+A panel of development practitioners and leaders will then unpack the report’s results.

-There will be time for questions and contributions from the audience, followed by time for informal networking and exchange.
+There will be time for questions and contributions from the audience, followed by networking with light refreshments.

 Who should attend?